 You’ve decided to cut down on your plastic waste, shop at thrift stores before buying new, carry a reusable tote wherever you go, and swear off plastic water bottles for good.
 It’s 2021, and you’re doing what you can to make your habits more sustainable—but chances are there are still plenty of ways you can help the earth that you didn’t even realize were possible.
 And a good place to start is with your laundry.

 See, you might use a natural detergent and clean your clothes in cold water as much as possible, but chances are, your dirty clothes can have some serious environmental implications you didn’t know about.
 I’m talking about microplastics: tiny fragments that come off of synthetic materials (like nylon, acetate, and polyester) in the washer and go on to pollute waterways.

-And, yes, it does work: An unaffiliated study published in February 2019 showed that the Cora Ball caught 26 percent of microplastics shed by fleece blankets (in the same study, a device called the Lint-LUVR caught 87 percent of microplastics, but this tool costs $140 and requires installation, so it isn’t ideal if you don’t own your washing machine).
+And, yes, it does work: An unaffiliated study published in February 2019 showed that the Cora Ball caught 26 percent of microplastics shed by fleece blankets.
+(In the same study, a device called the Lint-LUVR caught 87 percent of microplastics, but that tool costs $140 and requires installation, so it isn’t ideal if you don’t own your washing machine.)

 People Who Install This in Their Homes Save $130+ a Year